ReachableCEO/CNWHUD/README.md

 * shell fragments
 * VsCode profiles

-He used to utilize this repository as his TODO system, and utilized a local vscode kanbn , but is now using Taiga.
-So you'll see evidence of all that in the git history.
+He used to use this repository as his TODO system, and utilized a local vscode kanbn , but is now using Taiga.
+You'll see evidence of all that in the git history.